cradlepoint/sdk-samples/README.md

 ## SDK Directories

+- **built_apps/**
+    - Ready to use sample apps - Download the .tar.gz file, then upload to your NetCloud Manager account and assign to groups.

 - **tools**
     - Contains support files for the SDK.
 There is also a simple python syslog server that can be used during application development.